-Developed 2013, My ‘Pixel’ technique exposes the community to pointillism and other elements of art history.
+Fully developed for exterior and interior installation in December of 2016, My ‘Pixel’ technique exposes the community to pointillism and other elements of art history.
 As with most of my work, I focus on diversity and cultural exchange while engaging people of all ages and skill levels in the production of fine art.

-I demonstrated this technique to teach students in Michigan about the Diego Rivera Detroit Industry murals (2013-2014), Frida Kahlo (2014), Kadir Nelson (2015), and Auguste Renoir (2016).
+I demonstrated preliminary versions of this technique to teach students in Michigan about the Diego Rivera Detroit Industry murals (2013-2014), Frida Kahlo (2014), Kadir Nelson (2015), and Auguste Renoir (2016).

 The 8′ x 12′ pointillist reproduction of Rivera’s Detroit Industry murals housed at the City’s Detroit Institute of Art (2014) raised awareness about Detroit’s priceless art treasures, the concepts behind the mural that represent intellectual and ethnic diversity, and Detroit’s legacy of hard work as Detroit considered selling its art collection as the city entered bankruptcy.
 Hundreds of k-12 students across 11 districts participated with the help of local #JxnArtTeachers.

-High School Spanish students painted recreated a Frida Kahlo self-portrait to learn about the famous and prominent artist who painted and miscarried 20 miles away (2014).
+Leading up to a school-wide field trip to see the ‘Frida and Diego’ DIA exhibit, high School Spanish students painted and recreated a Frida Kahlo self-portrait as they learned about the famous and prominent artist who painted and miscarried 20 miles away from them (2014).

 Children in the foster care system painted and recreated a Kadir Nelson (2015).
 They learned about a prominent painter who champions resilience and the human spirit.
 The painting now hangs in a Department of Health and Human Services office where foster kids and parents can see it daily.